ariellejohnson/fermentabot-1.0-a-simple-fermentation-box/README.md

 # simple-fermentation-box:
 ## the $165 plug-n-play fermentation incubator
-a super simple, no wiring required, controlled environment in which to incubate fermentations
+a super simple, no wiring required, controlled environment which I use to incubate fermentations.

-A more technical, but by no means finished or necessarily stable, version can be found in [the fermentabot](https://github.com/OpenAgInitiative/fermentabot)**
+This design became the basis for [the fermentabot](https://github.com/OpenAgInitiative/fermentabot)**, a more complex, not necessarily finished or stable, fermentation device.

-you: want to make koji, or keep a miso or a lactic fermentation in a precise environment for better stability and reproducibility; but you don't want to spend a lot of money and don't have time to teach yourself how to wire a PID box right now.
+this is a box I developed for making koji and other temperature-sensitive fermentations.
+The main goals were relatively stable temperature control, inexpensive and cleanable materials, and simple construction, avoiding wiring a PID box.

-This is a 30-minute project to make a quick-n-dirty, plug-n-play incubator.
+This project took me about 30 minutes to make a quick-n-dirty, plug-n-play incubator.

 ![](/photos/IMG_0766.jpg)

 Senses: Temperature, humidity
 Actuates: Heating, humidification

-*The housing:* an 18" x 26" x 12" lexan container (made by cambro) with lid.
+*The housing:* I use an 18" x 26" x 12" lexan container (made by cambro) with lid.
 Found in restaurant walk-ins the world over.
 Food-grade, rugged, easy to clean.

 ![](/photos/IMG_0761.jpg)